 (a) Program Performance Measures.
-The performance measures for this program are: (1) The amount of funding grantees leverage for charter schools to acquire, construct, and renovate school facilities; and (2) the number of charter schools served.
+Under the Government Performance and Results Modernization Act of 2010 (GPRA 2010), the performance measures for this program are: (1) The amount of funding grantees leverage for charter schools to acquire, construct, and renovate school facilities; and (2) the number of charter schools served.
 Grantees must provide information that is responsive to these measures as part of their annual performance reports.

 (b) Project-Specific Performance Measures.
 Applicants must propose project-specific performance measures and performance targets consistent with the objectives of the project and program.
 Applicants must provide the following information as directed under 34 CFR 75.110(b):

 (1) Project Performance Measures.
 How each proposed project-specific performance measure would accurately measure the performance of the project and how the proposed project-specific performance measure would be consistent with the performance measures established for the program funding the competition.

 (2) Project Performance Targets.
 Why each proposed performance target is ambitious yet achievable compared to the baseline for the performance measure and when, during the project period, the applicant would meet the performance target(s).